“Shark Tank” – The Government Version

 Back to Shark Tank – Who wouldn’t tune in to see the collective minds of Linda McMahon, General Kelly, and Dr. Ben Carson interacting with other real thought leaders an innovators?
 Now that is a show worth watching.

 Advocacy was in New Jersey, Pennsylvania, and New York for Regional Regulatory Reform Roundtables September 11-13.

 Can’t get to a roundtable near you?
 Fill out this form and tell us about your federal regulatory burdens.
 We will pass this information on to the appropriate agency and use it in the planning of upcoming Regional Regulatory Reform Roundtables.

 For more information on Advocacy’s mission, our regulatory reform efforts or to find out where the next Regional Regulatory Reform Roundtables will be held, please visit: https://advocacy.sba.gov/regulation/regulatory-reform/.

-Christine Myers serves as the Region 2 Advocate for the SBA Office of Advocacy, representing small businesses in New York, New Jersey, Puerto Rico and U.S. Virgin Islands.
+Christine Myers serves as the Region 2 Advocate for the SBA Office of Advocacy, representing small businesses in New York, New Jersey, Puerto Rico, and the U.S. Virgin Islands.
 Myers works with small business owners, state and local governments, and small business associations to bring the voice of Region 2 to Washington DC.
-She can be reached at Christine.email@example.com.
+She can be reached at Christine.firstname.lastname@example.org.